Who Really Makes It In The Music Industry - The Truth About Who Does and Who Does Not Make It In The Music Business

 The Right Kind Of Work Ethic

 As obvious and intuitive as this point is, most people (and most musicians) simply don’t realize ‘what kind’ of work ethic is required to make it in the music business.
-The type of commitment that is needed goes deeper than investing a lot of time into your music career, and instead consists of:
+The type of commitment that is needed goes deeper than investing a lot of time into trying to build a music career, and instead consists of:

-1. Knowing ‘the right things to do’ to move your music career forward.
+1. Knowing ‘the right things to do’ to move forward and make it in music.
 ‘Working a lot’ will only get you so far if you don’t take the ‘correct’ steps to advance your music career.

-4. Having the perseverance to do work ‘in advance’ LONG BEFORE any payoff or benefit from the work is realized.
+4. Having the perseverance to do work ‘in advance’ LONG BEFORE you see any payoff in terms of becoming a professional musician.
 Recording an album or putting together a great band are common examples of this.

 Loyalty